cindyodoyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints hello world and followed by a new lineto the standard output
+script that prints hello world